loggingpython-Community/loggingpython/doc_sphinx/source/dev_doc/loggingpython/logger.rst

 Example
 -------

-Here is a simple example of how to create a logger, add a handler, and log messages at different severity levels.
+Here is a simple example of how to create a logger, add a handler and log messages at different severity levels.

 .. code-block:: python

-   from loggingpython.logger import Logger from loggingpython.handler.consolehandler import ConsoleHandler
+    from loggingpython.logger import Logger
+    from loggingpython.handler.consolehandler import ConsoleHandler

     # Create a logger
     logger = Logger()

     # Add a handler
     logger.addHandler(ConsoleHandler())

     # Logging messages
     logger.info("The program is starting")
     try:
         # Code that could throw an exception
-       raise ValueError("An error has occurred") except ValueError as e:
+        raise ValueError("An error has occurred")
+    except ValueError as e:
         logger.error(f"An error has occurred: {e}")

 Summary
 -------